The Ultimate Winter Packing List Chicago Edition For 2025

 What shoes should I wear in Chicago winter?

-The best shoes to bring to Chicago are by far snow boots, or insulated boots to help keep warmth in your feet.
+By far, the best shoes to bring to Chicago are snow boots or insulated boots that help keep warmth in your feet.

 Is Chicago too cold in December?

-December is a good month to visit Chicago for many reasons, including seeing the Chicago holiday festivities in full action, it’s not too cold yet, and you may get snow.
-If you want to see snow, the possibility increases much more in January.
+December is a good month to visit Chicago for many reasons, including seeing the Chicago holiday festivities in full action.
+It’s not too cold yet, and you may get snow.
+If you want to see snow, the possibility increases in January.

 So come prepared with your good jacket, gloves, hat, scarf, and other winter essentials.